-Peru: The importance of expansion of public insurance and a robust normative framework to ensure access to life-saving care for pregnant women
+Peru: When the Expansion of Public Insurance and a Robust Normative Framework is Not Sufficient to Respond to the Public Health Crisis

 Introduction

-Peru is an upper middle-income country with over 32 million inhabitants.[ref]
-The majority (79%) of the population lives in urban areas, with over 30% living around the capital, Lima (https://www.inei.gob.pe/estadisticas/indice-tematico/poblacion-y-vivienda/).
-It is a very diverse country, both culturally and geographically, with distinct areas along the coast, in the Andean mountains and the Amazon jungle.
+Peru is an upper middle-income country in Latin America with over 32 million inhabitants. [ref] The majority (79%) of the population lives in urban areas, with over 30% living around the capital, Lima.[ref]
 It is administratively divided into 26 departments, with important health and wealth disparities.
-Life expectancy at birth in 2020 in the more affluent, mainly urban departments, such as Lima, was estimated at 78 years, compared to 71 years in the poorest, mainly rural departments, such as Huancavelica (https://www.inei.gob.pe/estadisticas/indice-tematico/poblacion-y-vivienda/ Indicadores demográficos, por departamento).
-In 2019, 20% of the population lived below the poverty line, with large disparities by residency status; 40% of the rural population lived below the poverty line compared to 15% of the urban population. .
-In 2019, 73% of the working population of Peru was in informal working arrangements (https://www.inei.gob.pe/media/MenuRecursivo/publicaciones_digitales/Est/Lib1764/cap04.pdf, with large disparities by department, ranging from 92% of working people in the department of Huancavelica to 60% in Lima.
+Life expectancy at birth in 2020 in the more affluent, mainly urban departments, such as Lima, was estimated at 78 years, compared to 71 years in the poorest, mainly rural departments, such as Huancavelica.[ref]
+In 2019, 20% of the population lived below the poverty line, with large disparities by residency status; 40% of the rural population lived below the poverty line compared to 15% of the urban population. [ref] In 2019, 73% of the working population of Peru was in informal working arrangements [ref] with large disparities by department, ranging from 92% of working people in the department of Huancavelica to 60% in Lima.
 The largest informal sectors are fishing and agriculture and commerce.
-Women make up a disproportionate share of the informal workforce (76% of women vs 70% of men) https://www.inei.gob.pe/media/MenuRecursivo/publicaciones_digitales/Est/Lib1764/cap04.pdf.
-Being in the informal workforce increases a number of socioeconomic and health vulnerabilities as by definition jobs in the informal sector are characterized by being low paying, insecure, and with variable, often unpredictable, earnings with no benefits, such sick leave, pension or healthcare.
+Women make up a disproportionate share of the informal workforce (76% of women vs 70% of men).[ref]

 Overview of the healthcare system and progress towards UHC